mbednarek360/CGSF/README.md

 ### Compression algorithm based on converting groups of charectars into graphical formats.

-#### ⚠CGSF is still in alpha, it can be very buggy and unoptomized.
+#### ⚠CGSF is still in alpha, it cmay have bugs.
 Updates will come.⚠️

 ##### CGSF is a command line based program, no gui is currently available.